BrennerDesign/egofishinggear/_products/ego-fishing-tools/measuring-board-18in.md

 subheading: Accurate 1/16" Increments
 order_number: 7
 description: >-
-  The EGO Standard Tournament Culling beam is designed to provide a quick fish weight measure for tournament anglers.
-It's made of 3/16" anodized-aluminum plate.
+  The EGO 18" aluminum measuring board is designed to provide a quick accurate measurement.
+It's made of 3/16" anodized-aluminum and is laser etched for longevity and durability.
 categories:
   - ego-tools
 price: '19.99'